 What is a Freight Agent?

 A freight agent connects carriers and shippers to move freight.
-A freight agent is an independent contractor who supports a parent freight company and works for a freight broker.
+A freight agent is an independent contractor who supports a parent freight company and works for a freight broker advantages.
 Freight agents work directly with customers as liaisons and sales agents.
 Freight agents find jobs for truck drivers and find truck drivers for shipments.

 What is the difference between a freight agent and freight broker?